 The videos go into plenty of detail and I’ve taken a lot of notes.
 To get the maximum benefit, I need to review these a number of times, condense them further, try to learn the important aspects.
 Then apply the ideas and go back to listen to Robert on the videos again to make sure that there aren’t any special nuances that I missed the first time.

 I had one issue.
 As one of the original students, even on a freebie, I was getting frustrated with how slowly Robert released the content.
 The intention was to record one video for eight weeks but we finished up with fourteen videos over a much longer period.

 That’s not a problem now that the videos have been produced and if he reads this, I’d urge him to take away the weekly update.
 When you’re on such a novel course like this, you want to get on with the learning quickly and then try out the ideas.

-A book that I think has a similar feel and that fits in between traditional direct response copywriting and this course is The Brain Audit.
+A book that I think has a similar feel in that it looks at supporting the buying decision is The Brain Audit.

 Paul Simister is a business coach who helps business owners who are stuck or struggling with disappointing marketing, to get unstuck.
 You can then start attracting, converting and keeping more customers.
 If your business is based in the UK, you can have a free 60 minutes Business SOS consultation (please click) with me to get you unstuck.Don't forget to download and read my FREE Report - The SIX Steps PROFIT Formula: The Simple Rules That Every Small Business Owner Needs To Know available to download at Six Steps Report (Please click).